-Albert Einstein’s theory of general relativity Mexico suggests that traveling to the past is possible via rotating wormholes and/or black holes.
-The actual technical practicality of actually carrying out such journeys need not concern us since this essay is in the realm of the thought experiment.
+Albert Einstein’s theory of general relativity Mexico suggests that traveling to the past is possible via rotating wormholes and black holes.
+The actual technical practicality of carrying out such journeys need not concern us since this essay is in the realm of the thought experiment.
 Now Stephen Hawking says time travel to the past is not possible because he proposes that there is such a thing as a yet undiscovered

-Anyway, the fun bit about time travel is the various paradoxes that arise, the most famous one being the grandfather paradox.
-That is, what if you travel back in time and kill your grandfather before he sired your father (or mother).
+Anyway, the fun bit about time travel is the various paradoxes that arise, the most famous being the grandfather paradox.
+That is, what if you travel back in time and kill your grandfather before he sired your father (or mother)?
 If you did that, you could never have been born, but if you were never born, you couldn’t go back in time to kill your

 READ MORE :